deansher/Cy/doc/source_structure.md

 A module name is a Cy identifier, or empty for the top-level module of a package.

 There is a top-level module associated with every package, which is public and has no further module name.
 A package may have additional public and private modules, which have names.

 Cy source code is stored in a filesystem directory called a "Cy root directory".
 This directory contains at least `node-out` and `browser-out`, preferably contains `src` and `README.md`, and contains `contracts` if it does not contain `src`.
+The name `src` is reserved for this purpose, and cannot be used as an organization, package, or module name.

-The top-level module for (for example) a package with organization name "cy-platform.org" and package name "examples/chat" is defined in a single file
+The top-level module for (for example) a package with organization name "cy-platform.org" and package name "examples/chat" is defined in a single file:

     $CY_ROOT_DIR/src/cy-platform.org/examples/chat.cy

-which must begin with a package declaration.
+This source file must begin with a package declaration.

-An additional public or private module for the above example with module name "mockclient" is defined in a single file
+An additional public or private module for the above example with module name "mockclient" is defined in a single file:

     $CY_ROOT_DIR/src/cy-platform.org/examples/chat/mockclient.cy

-which must begin with a module declaration.
+This source file must begin with a module declaration.

 Packages cannot be nested, even though their names and filesystem paths are organized hierarchically.
 It is an error to declare `foo.com/bar/baz` as a package (by placing a package